Pullusb/mpv-video-splice/README.md

 Use ffmpeg copy-stream feature, cut is super fast instant.
 But for multiple cuts, note that the concat merge of ffmpeg is not magic and can fail depending on source footage.

-If you want to reencode instead of the slice, modify the script or head to this one (no multicut/concat) : [Pullusb/mpv_slicing](https://github.com/Pullusb/mpv_slicing)
+If you want to reencode, modify the script or head to this one (do single cut, no concat) : [Pullusb/mpv_slicing](https://github.com/Pullusb/mpv_slicing)
 You can load both scripts (no keymap overlap)

 **Requires: ffmpeg**